alexisrolland/flask-graphene-sqlalchemy/README.md

 > Remark:
 > Although Graphene is pretty cool, do yourself a favor and check the following tutorial instead of this repository.
-It allows to you generate a feature complete GraphQL API from a PostgreSQL database... in minutes (almost).
+It allows to generate a feature complete GraphQL API from a PostgreSQL database... in minutes (almost).
 You'll thank me later: [Docker-PostgreSQL-PostGraphile](https://github.com/alexisrolland/docker-postgresql-postgraphile/wiki)

 # Flask-Graphene-SQLAlchemy
 The purpose of this repository is to provide a project template to build a **GraphQL API in Python**.
 Its content has been largely inspired by the references below but code has been modified and enriched to provide a more complete API and a more scalable architecture.